teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 The minimum number of participants to start a group bet.

 ### chatbot_enabled
-Whether users can talk with the chatbot.
+Whether users can talk with a chatbot instance, such as [ChatterBot](../Supplementary/ChatterBot.py).

 ### chatbot_socket_path
 The path to the socket for the chatbot, which TRBot uses to communicate.